PaperMC/docs/docs/paper/dev/guides/pdc.md

 ## What is it used for?
 In the past, developers resorted to storing data within the NBT tags of an object.
-This was a very hacky way of storing data, and was prone to breaking if the NBT tags were changed.
+This was a very hacky way of storing data, and was prone to having conflicts between different plugins when they used the same keys.
+This is resolved by the use of `NamespacedKey`.
-The PDC is a much more stable way of storing data, and is much easier to use.
+Therefore, the PDC is a much more stable way of storing data, and is much easier to use.

 As the name implies, the PDC is persistent.
 This means that the data stored in the PDC will be saved to disk, and will be loaded back into the object when the server is restarted.
 This is great for storing attributes of an object,